 - Talent Assessment: Experienced engineers research your firm before accepting an offer.

-In each case, your website doesn’t generate the opportunity—but it directly influences whether it advances.
+In each case, your website does not create the opportunity, but it directly influences whether the opportunity progresses.

 The Three-Layer Content Strategy